ShineIML/Fundamentals-of-algorithmization-and-programming/Problem Set 1. Karel the Robot/README.md

 Karel the robot is in general an educational programming language for beginners, created by Richard E. Pattis.
 This is implementation of Karel the Robot for C programming language.
-More info at https://en.wikipedia.org/wiki/Karel_(programming_language)
+More info at https://en.wikipedia.org/wiki/Karel_(programming_language).

 ## Usage

-Firstly, you need to install open source university API, called Karel the Robot to make project work properly. https://git.kpi.fei.tuke.sk/kpi/karel-the-robot
+Firstly, you need to install open source university API, called Karel the Robot to make project work properly from: https://git.kpi.fei.tuke.sk/kpi/karel-the-robot

 To compile program you can use two different ways: